|School of Electrical Engineering||Department of Communications and Networking||Research Group for Protocols, Services, and Software|

 Jörg Ott is Professor for Networking Technology with a focus on Protocols, Services, and Software in the Department of Communications and Networking in the School of Electrical Engineering at Aalto University.
 From 1997 through early 2005, he was Assistant Professor in the Computer Networks group at the Universität Bremen and member of the Center for Computing Technologies (TZI).
 From 1992 through 1997 he worked as a research staff member with teaching responsibilities at TU Berlin.
 He received his Doctor in Engineering (Dr.-Ing.) in 1997 from Technische Universität Berlin.

 His research interests are in network architectures, protocol design, and networked systems, from modeling to implementation.
 His current research focus areas include communication in challenged networks, particularly delay-tolerant/mobile opportunistic networking; adaptive real-time communication, information-centric networking, and network measurements.
 He is co-chair of the DTN Research Group in the IRTF.
 In the IETF, was co-chair of the MMUSIC working group from 1997 through 2009 and co-chaired the SIP working group from its foundation in 1999 to October 2002.
-Jörg co-founded Tellique Kommunikationstechnik GmbH (1998), which provided solutions for IP multicast-based content distribution and performance enhancements for satellite and other challenged networks, and Lysatiq GmbH (2007), which provided solutions for disconnection tolerance and performance optimizations for challenged networks and mobile Internet access.
+Jörg co-founded Tellique Kommunikationstechnik GmbH (1998), which provided solutions for IP multicast-based content distribution and performance enhancements for satellite and other challenged networks; Lysatiq GmbH (2007), which provided solutions for disconnection tolerance and performance optimizations for challenged networks and mobile Internet access; and Spacetime Networks Oy (2013), which provides software solutions for enabling networking (not just) in challenging industrial environments.

 Some current special assignment and MSc thesis topics: I am looking for MSc thesis students for the following topics, among others.
 Please contact me by email to learn more.